-- Web / social media / blog intern: promote Class Action's message by finding and creating content on classism, soliciting blog posts and comments, tweeting, posting and soliciting cross-links, search engine optimization; improving and expanding website;
+- Web / social media / blog intern: promote Class Action's message by finding and creating content on classism, soliciting blog posts and comments, tweeting, posting and soliciting cross-links, search engine optimization, Google AdWords campaign management, improving and expanding website;

-- Administrative and Development intern: gain marketable fundraising skills while helping with database, filling literature orders, keeping the books and assisting development staff;
+- Development and Operations Intern: gain marketable fundraising skills while helping with database, filling literature orders, keeping the books and assisting development staff;

 Required for all internships:

-- Ability to work independently and coordinate own project;
+- Ability to work independently and coordinate own projects

-- In addition, to apply for each internship, please describe relevant competencies and experience with related software.
+- In addition, to apply for each internship, please describe any relevant competencies or experience with related software.

 |2013||Phuong Pham |